MichaIng/DietPi-Docs/docs/install.md

     At first, download and install [balenaEtcher](https://etcher.io/).
 This application flashes OS images to SD cards & USB drives, safely and easily on Windows, macOS, Linux.

-    !!! note ""
+    !!! note "On Windows you may also use [Rufus](https://rufus.ie/) to flash the image."
-        You may also use [Rufus](https://rufus.ie/) to flash the SD card.
-In the same page, click on **Install on native PC (UEFI)** tab to see an example of using Rufus.
+        Click on the **Install on native PC** tab above to see an example of using Rufus.
+In case of SBC images, all options are greyed out, which is correct, so after selecting the image and the target drive, you only need to hit START.

-    Start balenaEtcher and make sure you have your SD card inserted into your computer.
+    Start balenaEtcher and make sure you have your drive or SD card inserted into your computer.
 Locate and select the DietPi image.

     ![DietPi-Etcher-install-01](assets/images/DietPi-Etcher-install-01.jpg){: width="795" height="529" loading="lazy"}

-    Next, ensure that the SD card selected is the correct one.
+    Next, ensure that the selected device is the correct one.

-    !!! warning "All data on the SD card will be erased!"
+    !!! warning "All data on the drive will be erased!"
         The flash procedure will wipe the drive clean, so if you choose the wrong one, you may risk losing data.